 There are a number of innovative employee recruitment strategies you can leverage to combat these challenges.
 You should begin with participating in social recruiting.
 By posting your job openings in the right places, you can increase visibility and showcase your unique employer brand to attract qualified applicants who align with your business culture.

-If you’re still having trouble finding qualified candidates for your open roles, it may be time to partner with a professional staffing agency.
+If you’re still having trouble finding qualified candidates for your open roles, it may be time to partner with a professional staffing agency or headhunter.
 Professional recruiters work constantly to expand their vast network of both passive and active job seekers.
 They can quickly connect with potential candidates on your behalf.
 This can get your job description in front of a qualified, ideal candidate who may not have been looking to make a career move (and therefore wouldn’t have been aware of the opening).

 You’re Experiencing a High Employee Turnover Rate